casperboone/sleepcycle-webhooks/README.md

-# h via Hue emulation
+# SleepCycle webhooks via Hue emulation

 A small application that emulates a Hue bridge for SleepCycle to communicate with.
 Incoming requests from SleepCycles are sent out to user-specified webhooks.